teppokoivula/PageRenderIPRestriction/README.md

 **Exceptions to access restriction (allowed paths)**

 * With this setting you can define paths that are excluded from access restriction
+* You can optionally specify the request method: /my-allowed-url/ POST
 * Default: null

 **Exceptions to access restriction (allowed domains)**